 Since they first came into existence, cybercriminals have become significantly more sophisticated in the way they work and target their victims; malicious software or malware, one of their main tools, has naturally benefited from this.
 Nowadays, you’ll no longer find malicious software written for purely entertainment purposes.
 Currently, the most widely used malicious codes on the market are variations of the Trojan horse, which grant access to devices so they can be used either for illicit purposes or to steal confidential information.

 Today, these malicious codes are primarily used to:

 They present a large and omnipresent threat.
 Without preventative-, protective-, and curative measures, an entity risks being considerably impacted.

-There are a number of ways to infect a computer.
+There are several ways to infect a computer.
 The most commonly used include:

 - infecting genuine websites (preferably those with high visitor counts).
 These suffer from opportunistic or targeted attacks.
 The attacker will take advantage of the website’s technical vulnerabilities, often the result of bad management, by trying to access the website management system either by exploiting default passwords or as a result of weak security.
-They then install tools so they can exploit technical vulnerabilities in the visitors’ browsers, or incite users to install the malicious codes themselves (e.g. fake antiviruses or fake video players).
+Then, they install tools so they can exploit technical vulnerabilities in the visitors’ browsers, or incite users to install the malicious codes themselves (e.g. fake antiviruses or fake video players).

 malicious websites specifically designed to exploit the technical vulnerabilities of their visitors’ web browsers.
 As the visitors aren’t familiar with these websites, the attacker has to draw them in.
 To do so, he can: